-52. This revised SME-FRF becomes effective for a Qualifying Entity's financial statements that cover a period beginning on or after [Date].
+53. Consistent with section 358 of the new CO, this revised SME-FRF becomes effective for a Qualifying Entity's financial statements that cover a period beginning on or after 3 March 2014, the commencement date of the new CO.
 Earlier application of this revised SME-FRF is not permitted.